 Lower corporate income tax & availability of tax incentive schemes

-The Philippines has recently approved CREATE law which significantly lowered the corporate annual income tax for income generating entities.
+The Philippines has recently approved the CREATE law which significantly lowered the corporate annual income tax for income generating entities.
 From 30%, below is the new schedule of corporate annual income tax rate:

 - 20% tax rate for all domestic corporations with a net taxable income not exceeding Php 5 million and with total assets not exceeding Php 100 million